Diz310/Holo-OCG-Stream-Overlay/README.md

 At the very bottom there's a button to reset the game.
 This sets both players life to 5, their holopower to 0, and resets the SP Oshi Skill.
 If a player plays an Oshi with 6 starting life, you have to manually add 1 life at the start of the game.

+How to use the Overlay:

+Just download the zip file under releases and unpack it.
+Then just start the exe file and it should work.
+Do NOT remove any of the folders, if you do the script will stop working.